 To be eligible for Social Security we of course have to pay into the system.
 In particular:

-- Earned money has to be subject to Social Security taxes.
-Money earned abroad and certain types of government and educational institution compensation is not subject to SS tax and is therefore not counted as paying in.
+- Earned money is generally subject to Social Security taxes.
+Money earned abroad and certain types of government and educational-institution compensation is not subject to SS tax and is therefore not counted as paying in.

-- One has to earn $1,360 or more for 40 three-month quarters.
+- One has to earn $1,730 or more for 40 three-month quarters (lower amounts are needed for prior years due to inflation adjustments).
 These quarters don’t have to be consecutive, but an equivalent of 10 years of contributions need to be made before reaching SS eligibility age.

 For the early retiree in their 20s or 30s, there’s a possibility they may not have paid in for 40 quarters.
 It would be advantageous to earn and report some wage (W2) or self-employment (1099) income later in life to lock in 40 quarters of contributions to ensure coverage.